-Historical features that distinguish inflammatory back pain from noninflammatory back pain include onset at ≤ 40 yr, gradual onset, morning stiffness, improvement with activity, and duration ≥ 3 mo before seeking medical attention.
+Historical features that distinguish inflammatory back pain from noninflammatory back pain include onset at ≤ 40 years, gradual onset, morning stiffness, improvement with activity, and duration ≥ 3 months before seeking medical attention.

-ESR and other acute-phase reactants (eg, C-reactive protein) are inconsistently elevated in patients with active AS.
+ESR and other acute-phase reactants (eg, C-reactive protein) are inconsistently elevated in patients with active ankylosing spondylitis.
 Tests for RF and antinuclear antibodies are negative.
 The HLA-B27 genetic marker is not usually helpful because positive and negative predictive values are low.

-A herniated intervertebral disk can cause back pain and radiculopathy similar to AS, but the pain is limited to the spine and nerve roots, usually causes more sudden symptoms, and causes no systemic manifestations or laboratory test abnormalities.
-If necessary, CT or MRI can differentiate it from AS.
+A herniated intervertebral disk can cause back pain and radiculopathy similar to ankylosing spondylitis, but the pain is limited to the spine and nerve roots, usually causes more sudden symptoms, and causes no systemic manifestations or laboratory test abnormalities.
+If necessary, CT or MRI can differentiate it from ankylosing spondylitis.
 Involvement of a single sacroiliac joint suggests a different spondyloarthropathy, possibly infection.
 Tuberculous spondylitis can simulate ankylosing spondylitis (see tuberculosis of bones and joints TB of bones and joints Tuberculosis outside the lung usually results from hematogenous dissemination.
 Sometimes infection directly extends from an adjacent organ.
 Symptoms vary by site but generally include fever... read more ).

-Diffuse idiopathic skeletal hyperostosis (DISH) occurs primarily in men > 50 yr and may resemble AS clinically and on x-ray.
+Diffuse idiopathic skeletal hyperostosis (DISH) occurs primarily in men > 50 years and may resemble ankylosing spondylitis clinically and on x-ray.
 Patients uncommonly have spinal pain, stiffness, and insidious loss of motion.
 X-ray findings in DISH include large ossifications anterior to spinal ligaments (the calcification appears as if someone poured candle wax in front and on the sides of the vertebrae), bridging several vertebrae and usually starting at the lower thoracic spine, eventually affecting the cervical and lumbar spine.
 There is often subperiosteal bone growth along the pelvic brim and at insertion of tendons (such as the Achilles tendon insertion).
 However, the anterior spinal ligament is intact and frequently bulging, and sacroiliac and spinal apophyseal joints are not eroded.
-Additional differentiating features are stiffness that is usually not markedly accentuated in the morning and a normal ESR.
+Additional differentiating features are stiffness that is usually not markedly accentuated in the morning and a normal erythrocyte sedimentation rate (ESR).

 1. Sepriano A, Landewé R, van der Heijde D, et al: Predictive validity of the ASAS classification criteria for axial and peripheral spondyloarthritis after follow-up in the ASAS cohort: A final analysis.
 Ann Rheum Dis 75(6):1034–1042, 2016. doi: 10.1136/annrheumdis-2015-208730.

-The goals of treatment of AS are relieving pain, maintaining joint range of motion, and preventing end-organ damage.
+The goals of treatment of ankylosing spondylitis are relieving pain, maintaining joint range of motion, and preventing end-organ damage.
 Because the condition may cause lung fibrosis, cigarette smoking is discouraged.
-See the American College of Rheumatology/Spondylitis Association of America/Spondyloarthritis Research and Treatment Network's 2015 recommendations for the treatment of ankylosing spondylitis and nonradiographic axial spondyloarthritis.
+(See also the Assessment of SpondyloArthritis international Society (ASAS)/European League Against Rheumatism (EULAR) 2016 update of the management recommendations for axial spondyloarthritis.)

 NSAIDs Nonopioid Analgesics Nonopioid and opioid analgesics are the main drugs used to treat pain.
 Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more reduce pain and suppress joint inflammation and muscle spasm, thereby increasing range of motion, which facilitates exercise and prevents contractures.
-Most NSAIDs work in AS, and tolerance and toxicity dictate drug choice.
+Most NSAIDs work in ankylosing spondylitis, and tolerance and toxicity dictate drug choice.
 The daily dose of NSAIDs should be as low as possible, but maximum doses may be needed with active disease.
 Drug withdrawal should be attempted only slowly, after systemic and joint signs of active disease have been suppressed for several months.

 Sulfasalazine may help reduce peripheral joint symptoms and laboratory markers of inflammation in some patients.
-Dosage should be started at 500 mg/day and increased by 500 mg/day at 1-wk intervals to 1 to 1.5 g bid maintenance; because acute neutropenia can occur, cell counts must be monitored when initiating therapy or increasing drug dose.
+Dosage should be started at 500 mg/day and increased by 500 mg/day at 1-week intervals to 1 to 1.5 g 2 times a day maintenance; because acute neutropenia can occur, cell counts must be monitored when initiating therapy or increasing drug dose.
 Peripheral joint symptoms may also abate with methotrexate, but spinal symptoms are usually not reduced.

 TNF-alpha antagonists (eg, etanercept, infliximab, adalimumab, certolizumab, golimumab) are often strikingly effective treatments for inflammatory back pain.

 Secukinumab, an IL-17 antagonist, has also been effective in reducing inflammation and joint symptoms.
-Secukinumab can be given at a dose of 150 mg sc at wk 0, 1, 2, 3, and 4 and every 4 wk thereafter.
-Without the loading (weekly) doses, secukinumab is 150 mg sc q 4 wk.
-Adverse effects include urticaria, URIs, fungal infections due to Candida, diarrhea, herpes zoster, and inflammatory bowel disease.
+Secukinumab can be given at a dosage of 150 mg subcutaneously at weeks 0, 1, 2, 3, and 4 and every 4 weeks thereafter.
+Without the loading (weekly) doses, secukinumab is 150 mg subcutaneously every 4 weeks.
+Adverse effects include urticaria, upper respiratory infections, fungal infections due to Candida, diarrhea, herpes zoster, and inflammatory bowel disease.

-Systemic corticosteroids, immunosuppressants, and most disease-modifying antirheumatic drugs (DMARDs) have no proven benefit and should generally not be used.
+Systemic corticosteroids, immunosuppressants, and most disease-modifying antirheumatic drugs (DMARDs) have no proven benefit in axial spondyloarthritides and should generally not be used.